John D.

 - Loose mounting hardware

-Texas humidity makes rust prevention critical.
-Any rust spots should be cleaned and treated immediately to prevent spreading.
+Because moisture accelerates corrosion, any rust spots should be cleaned and treated immediately to prevent spreading.

 Professional Tune-Ups: Long-Term Reliability